Eyes2Jesus

 For the head [kephale], which is the source of all things, is the Son; and the head [kephale], which is the source of Christ is God; for thus we reverently lift up all things to the One without beginning, the source of everything that exists through the Son.

-What Symbolic Kephale/Head Meant at the Time Paul Wrote about it in the Bible
+What Symbolic Kephale/Head Meant at the Time Paul Wrote About it in the Bible

 The Greek word kephale didn't take on the common symbolic meaning of 'authority' until about 300 years after Paul the Apostle.
 Therefore, we must understand symbolic head in the New Testament as it was meant to mean to the original recipients, and symbolic head meant 'source' to them.
 The Greeks viewed symbolic 'head' as the head of a body, in which the sinews, veins, ligaments, and all body parts grew from the head, and the head gave nourishment to the body.
 They saw this symbolic head as the source of this symbolic body.
 We see this Greek imagery therefore also depicted in the New Testament: